tashasyarifah/signup-form/README.md

 Click [signup form](https://signup-form-ruby.vercel.app/) to see my work.
 ## Lesson Learned

 First, learning how to create a form using semantically HTML that can lead to accessible form.
-I've learned that HTML provide a lot of functionality that useful without adding JavaScript.
+I learn that HTML itself is powerful.
+Knowing how to use it on the correct terms is a skill.

-Second, knowing whether or not to use ARIA.
+Second, knowing whether to use ARIA.
 ARIA is important when you're trying to make an accessible website.
-Considerate a lot of factors, made me realize that I should learn about it carefully.
+Seeing a lot ofaspects made me realize that I should learn about it.
 One of the website that help me is [Web Accessibility Tutorial](https://www.w3.org/WAI/tutorials/forms/.)
 It shows me how to create a website that meet WCAG.

 Third, creating a better functionality when using JavaScript.
 Using this [guidelines](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation) I know there are constraints validation API and custom control.
 For this challenge, I decided to create a custom control.
 I learn how to use RegEx for email and password.
 It's been fun journey.